-10 Reasons Why People Are Leaving Your eCommerce Website
+Top 10 Reasons Why Shoppers Leave Your eCommerce Website

-Perhaps the most common reason users leave a web page is because the pages take too long to load.
-Today web performance must be top notch, in the range of 4 seconds or less, in order to meet user expectations.
-Unfortunately, the average display time for an eCommerce website remains around 7 seconds.
+The most common reason users leave a web page is that the pages take too long to load.
+Today web performance must be top-notch, in the range of four seconds or less, in order to meet user expectations.
+Unfortunately, the average display time for an eCommerce website remains around seven seconds.
 There are dozens of techniques to employ for performance, including optimizing images, and sequencing assets.

 Simplicity is bliss.
 If a user finds your application too confusing to navigate you can kiss them goodbye.
 According to Joshua Adams of Rock Paper Simple, a web design, and development agency, “If you have to sit down and show your prospect how to navigate your site, you are doing it wrong!
 It should be easy and fast to navigate your site.
 Don’t let a confusing navigation ruin an otherwise great website.”
 While there’s something to be said for originality, there’s an even more compelling argument for giving users an experience that feels familiar and easy to use.

-Ever hear of “Mobilegeddon”?
-Google’s recent Algorithm update changed how applications are ranked in search engine results.
-Those organizations that have made their web content mobile friendly will rank higher on search engines than those who have not optimized for mobile.
-Mobile optimization is no longer an option; it is a part of life.
-Custora, among others, have found that one-third of all eCommerce purchases are now made on a smartphone.
-Want to increase sales?
-Cater to mobile users by making your application mobile friendly.
+Today’s online shopper is mobile-first.
+Brands that have made their web content mobile-friendly will rank higher on search engines and convert more browsers into buyers. than those that have not optimized for mobile.
+A mobile optimization is no longer an option; it is a part of life.
+Custora, among others, has found that one-third of all eCommerce purchases are now made on a smartphone.
+Use the best practices in our latest ebook to cater to mobile users and make your shopping experience mobile-friendly.

-Online customers love the opinions of others and want to see what people are saying about your product or services.
-By not incorporating a customer review element on your application, you may appear to be hiding something.
-Using a customer review section will show that you organization is transparent and trustworthy.
-It also gives you a chance to really brag about your products and services.
-If people love what you do, why not share it?
+Online customers want to see what people are saying about your product or services.
+By not incorporating a customer review element on your application, you lose an opportunity for outside credibility and may appear to be hiding something.
+Using a customer review section will show that your organization is transparent and trustworthy and your products are legitimate.
+There are plenty of third party applications that provide this functionality, from written reviews to star ratings.